 If you’ve never used a zero-based budget, before, you’ve probably come to view a savings account as a safe space.
 Tuck your dollars away in savings, and they’ll be out of sight, out of mind (and still in your possession because you won’t accidentally spend them!).
 So, it’s no wonder that you’re nervous about including your savings in your budget.

 The thing is, your budget is actually how you can protect, and even grow, your savings!
-Once you’re a YNABer, you’ll use your budget to inform your spending (not your bank balances, which can lead you the wrong way).
+Once you’re using a zero-based budget like YNAB, you’ll use your budget to inform your spending (not your bank balances, which can lead you the wrong way).

 That big number, your bank balance, doesn’t tell you the full story.
 It can’t tell you how much cash you have to spend on groceries because it isn’t aware of your obligations and priorities.
 But your budget?
 That’s it’s job!
 Your budget can tell you, down to the cent, exactly how much money you can spend at the store.
 It knows, because you told it!

-So, forget your bank balances.
+So, forget your bank balances, forget that balance on your savings account.
 Trust your budget.
 And, that brings us back to your savings account.
 It’s completely unnecessary to hold your dollars in a separate account because your budget will identify what each of your dollars is supposed to do, including being saved for some future purpose.

 Keep in mind, too, that more accounts means more moving parts to keep track of.
 The more you use YNAB, the more you’ll see that having more accounts only adds unneeded complexity.
 For now, just remember that the location of your money doesn’t matter as much as the purpose you assign to your dollars.